-We have audited the financial statements of Bristol & West plc ("the Company") for the year ended 31 December 2020 which comprise the statement of comprehensive income, statement of financial position, statement of changes in equity, statement of cash flows, and the related notes, including the accounting policies in note 1.
+We have audited the financial statements of Bristol & West plc ("the Company") for the year ended 31 December 2021 which comprise the statement of comprehensive income, statement of financial position, statement of changes in equity, statement of cash flows, and the related notes, including the accounting policies in note 1.

-In our opinion:
+In our opinion the financial statements:

-- the financial statements give a true and fair view of the state of Company's affairs as at 31 December 2020 and its profit for the year then ended; - the financial statements have been properly prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the Company's affairs as at 31 December 2021 and of its profit for the year then ended; - have been properly prepared in accordance with UKadopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.